sshibs/Network-Firewall/pi_network_config/readme.txt

-These files are related to configuration on the pi for connecting to the router
+These files are related to configuration on the pi for the different network interfaces